harrycresswell/harry/content/writing/automating-newsletter-with-posse-rss.md

 keywords: ["IndieWeb", "Automation", "POSSE", "RSS", "Really Simple Syndication", "Mailchimp", "Newsletter", "Newsletter automation"]
 ---

+{{< intro >}}
-Earlier in the year I decided to create [an archive of all my newsletters](/newsletter/), right here on my website.
-My aim was to make past issues easier to access, as, until that point, most of them were lost somewhere in the abyss of many inboxes.
+Earlier in the year I made [an archive of all my newsletters](/newsletter/), here on my website.
+My aim was to revive past issues from the abyss of many inboxes.
+Then came the power of RSS and automation.
+{{< /intro >}}
+## Owning your content

-Whilst going through the tedious task of creating markdown files for each issue, I realised that hosting newsletters on my site also made a lot of sense from a content ownership perspective.
+Whilst going through the tedious task of creating markdown files for all past issues, I realised hosting newsletters on my site also made a lot of sense from a content ownership perspective.

+Ok, I realise that might sound obvious, but hear me out.

-What if I didn’t just archive each issue, but actually posted each issue on my site first, before sharing the link elsewhere?
-That way I’d actually _own_ the original content.
+What if I didn’t just archive each issue, but actually posted each one on my site _first_, before sharing the link elsewhere?
+That way I’d actually _own_ the original content, rather than handing it over to Mailchimp.
 I’d have that all important canonical URL.
-A single source of truth for my newsletters, which I could link to from elsewhere – always bringing readers back to my website.
+A single source of truth for, which I could link to from elsewhere – always bringing readers back to my website.

 If you’re a follower of the [IndieWeb](https://indieweb.org/), you’ll know this approach as  ‘Publish (on your) Own Site, Syndicate Elsewhere’, or simply; [POSSE](https://indieweb.org/POSSE).

-When I shared the [changes I’m making to my newsletter](/newsletter/newsletter-changes/), I briefly mentioned one of the benefits of POSSE is the ability to leverage [RSS](https://en.wikipedia.org/wiki/RSS).
+When I shared the [changes I’m making to my newsletter](/newsletter/newsletter-changes/) earlier this year, I briefly mentioned one of the benefits of POSSE is the ability to leverage [RSS](https://en.wikipedia.org/wiki/RSS).
 But I didn’t go into any detail about how this works.
 Let me do that now.

+## The power of RSS

-Essentially, by publishing on your website, you can create an RSS feed of your content with very little effort.
+By publishing on your website, you can create an RSS feed of your content with very little effort.
 In fact, most Static Site Generators either do this automatically or via a plugin.

 The next thing to realise is that most email newsletter providers include a feature that allows you to create campaigns directly from an RSS feed.